sarbjot-14/personal-site/src/data/about.md

 # Currently

-I am a software developer at BroadRidge Financial Solutions working on client onboarding platform.
-I am also learning some technologies such as .NET, Next.js, and CI/CD.
-I am open to new opportunities, so don't be afraid to reach out!
+I am currently looking for software development position.
+I would like to do backend, but am open to frontend web dev roles too!
+I have experience in React, Angular, Express.
+I am currently learning Next.js, Tailwind, AWS, .Net, and Docker.

 # I like